 |Class 500 – Low Density or High Value||Highest Cost||Bags of gold dust, ping pong balls||Less than 1 lbs.|

 Getting the freight class wrong will cost you.
-If you incorrectly classify your item to be shipped it can be reclassified by the freight carrier.
-Disputing this is difficult, time consuming and you will be charged the difference (usually without a discount).
+If you incorrectly classify your item – it can be reclassified by the freight carrier.
+Disputing this is difficult, time-consuming usually and it will cost you money (without discount).